chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/debugging/stopwatch.md

 `IsHighResolution` — If true, using system's high-resolution performance counter.
 Else, DateTime class.
 `IsRunning` — Boolean if stopwatch is running

-# A Recorder Class to Monitor Performance
+# a recorder class to monitor performance
 ```cs
 using System.Diagnostics;